awsdocs/aws-opsworks-user-guide/doc_source/workingsecurity-ssl.md

 1. Change the IP address prefix from **http://** to **https://** and refresh the browser to verify the page loads correctly with SSL\.

-If your app does not run as expected, or the webpage does not work as expected, see the "USER Questions on using the OpenSSL applications" section of the [OpenSSL FAQ](https://www.openssl.org/docs/faq.html) for troubleshooting information\.
+If your app does not run as expected, or the webpage does not work as expected, see the "Using the OpenSSL application" section of the [OpenSSL FAQ](https://www.openssl.org/docs/faq.html#USER) for troubleshooting information\.

-For all other layers, including custom layers, AWS OpsWorks Stacks simply adds the SSL settings to the app's `deploy` attributes\.
+For all other layers, including custom layers, AWS OpsWorks Stacks simply adds the SSL settings to the app's [`deploy` attributes](workingcookbook-json.md#workingcookbook-json-deploy)\.
 You must implement a custom recipe to retrieve the information from the node object and configure the server appropriately\.